Denis172003/glock19-3d-model/README.md

 ---

-This repository contains the detailed 3D model and 2D schematics of a Glock 19 pistol.
-The project includes all individual components of the Glock 19, meticulously designed in AutoCAD.
+This repository contains a **detailed 3D CAD model and 2D schematics** of the Glock 19 pistol, created in AutoCAD with precise real-world dimensions.
+Additionally, a **Blender file of the outer casing** is included.

 ---

-## Project Contents
+## 📂 Repository Contents
-### 3D Models
-The 3D models for each part of the Glock 19 are included.
-These models are provided in a format compatible with AutoCAD and other 3D modeling software.
-The parts are designed with precision to match the actual dimensions of a real Glock 19.

-### 2D Schematics
-Accompanying the 3D models are 2D schematics.
-These schematics include measurements and are intended to provide a detailed reference for each component.
+- **DWG/**
+  3D CAD models of all Glock 19 components (AutoCAD DWG format)

+- **2D_Schematics/**
+  2D technical drawings with measurements for each component

+- **3D_Photos/**
+  Rendered images and reference screenshots of the models

+- **Documentation.pdf**
+  Detailed description of the project and schematics

+- **Glock19_Casing.blend** (optional, if included)
+  Blender file with the outer casing for rendering

 ---

-## Included Components
+## 🔧 Included Components
-The repository contains the following pieces of the Glock 19:
+The CAD models cover **all main Glock 19 parts**, including:

 - Barrel
 - Cartridge